Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/chunky.md

 ### What does the plugin do?

-Chunky pregenerates chunks very quickly and efficiently, which is helpful for reducing server lag.
+Chunky is a fast, easy, and safe tool for pre-generating chunks on your server.

+Chunk generation in Minecraft is slow, which can sometimes cause server lag or slow chunk loading for players.
+Generating them upfront will help improve performance and gameplay on almost any server.

 ## Usage

 :::caution
-While you will normally notice a significant boost in server performance after you are done pregenerating your chunks, the process is quite intensive, and you may see server lag while generating.
-Generating large maps can also use a lot of storage space.
+While you will normally notice a significant boost in server performance after you are done pre-generating your chunks, the process is quite intensive, and you may see server lag while generating.
+Generating large worlds can also use a lot of storage space.
 :::

-To start generation, you should first select a world and a radius by using `chunky world <world>`, and then `chunky radius <radius in blocks>`.
+To start generation, you should first select a world by using `chunky world <world>`, and then the radius with `chunky radius <blocks>`.

-After that, you can run `chunky start` to start the generation.
+After that, you can run `chunky start` to start generating.

 :::important
-It's normally good to enforce this pregeneration with a world border so that people don't generate new chunks and cause more lag.
-It's also good to increase the radius of Chunky by ~ 256 blocks (16 chunks) so that you have some buffer when people are right next to the border.
+It's a good idea to reinforce the pre-generated area by using a world border so that players don't explore too far in your world and generate new chunks.
+When doing this, you can also increase the radius by ~200 blocks (10 chunks) so that there is some buffer when players are right next to the border.
 :::

-If you wish to pause or cancel the pregeneration, you can run `chunky cancel` or `chunky pause`.
+If you wish to pause or cancel pre-generation, you can run `chunky pause` or `chunky cancel`.

-To continue pregeneration after you've paused it, run `chunky continue`.
+If it is paused, you can run `chunky continue` to resume pre-generation.

 :::tip
-You can use the table below to estimate the file size of your world after you generate it.
+The table below can be used to estimate the file size of your world after you generate it.
 The values below are for 2k by 2k blocks (1k radius).
+Note that every time you double the radius, the area (and correspondingly the disk space / time taken) increases by 4x.
 :::

 | World         | File Size |